 Welcome to our annual Learning About Forests (LEAF) programme.
 An award that advocates outdoor learning and hands-on experiences, which result in young people getting more involved in, and a better understanding of, the natural world.

-Now in it’s 21st year the LEAF programme operates in 26 countries and engages with nearly 1,000,000 young people from around the world to help raise awareness of our forest ecosystems, now, in 2021, the LEAF programme launches in England for the first time.
+Now in it’s 21st year the LEAF programme operates in 26 countries and engages with nearly 1,000,000 young people from around the world to help raise awareness of our forest ecosystems.
 From ancient woodlands to local parks, from school grounds to backyards, from trees to lichen the LEAF programme enables all who take part to reconnect with nature in their local community.

 The free LEAF programme and LEAF Award are open each academic year to: